albar965/littlenavmap-manual/en/MENUS.md

 *   Indicator that shows airport types and navaids currently visible on the map.
 The tooltip gives more details.
 *   Connection status for a local or remote connection.
 The tooltip gives more details about the status like the hostname for remote connections.
  * `Connecting...`: The program is trying to establish a connection which was initiated either manually or automatically.
  * `Connected`: A connection was established.
  * `Disconnected`: The simulator or _Little Navconnect_ exited.
 *   Map detail level.
 *   Online map download progress indicator.
-This shows the state of the current map download:
+This shows the state of the current map download.
+The text is prefixed with a red **`Offline.`** indication if offline mode is enabled.
     *   `Done.`: All map data loaded successfully.
     *   `Waiting for Data ...`: Map data is missing in the cache and was requested.
 Now waiting for reply.
     *   `Waiting for Update ...`: Map data is already loaded but expired after two weeks.
 Waiting for new data after requesting an update.